 - Gatorade-type drink mixes

 If you have favorite snacks [i.e. granola bars, cheese and cracker packets, favorite candies or drink mixes, decaf beverages, artificial sweeteners], bring them along.
 They may not be available here.
 Anything that may leak should be packed in Ziplocs.
-If you have special dietary needs due to health conditions [diabetes, celiac, hypoglycemia, etc.] please bring ALL the food items you will need, as they are probably not available in country.
-In addition, please inform us of these dietary requirements and any food allergies.
+If you have special dietary needs due to health conditions [diabetes, celiac, hypoglycemia, etc.] please inform us immediately.
+It may be that certain items required for your diet are not readily available in Uganda and we will need to make special arrangements.

 Location and Facilities

 Karamoja is the northeastern region of Uganda.
 Nakaale is the name of a little village just outside the trading center of Namalu.
-If you’re looking at a map, Nakaale is in Nakapiripirit District, South Karamoja, roughly halfway between Mbale city (3rd largest city in Uganda, where the other station of the OP Uganda Mission is located), and Moroto town.
+If you’re looking at a map, Nakaale is in Nakapiripirit District, South Karamoja, roughly halfway between Mbale city (where the other station of OPUM is located), and Moroto town.

 Our clinic is on the main road where you turn off to approach our homes, a few minutes’ walk from the main compound.
-We meet for worship under an open building along the small road leading onto the property, between the clinic and the missionaries’ homes.
+We meet for worship on Sunday mornings under an open building along the small road leading onto the property, between the clinic and the missionaries’ homes.

 So that everyone can enjoy the community spaces, please follow a few simple principles: